kevalpanwala27/C-Programming/README.md

 # C++ - Programming
-These are some codes using C++ language.
+These are some codes using C++ programming language.